 This one is pretty close to being all-inclusive.
 It includes 3 Table Service credits (but you can use those at a Quick Service restaurant if you prefer) and 2 snack credits per person per night plus the refillable mug.

 Three sit down meals per day is a lot of food and takes a lot of time.
 Even if you use 2 credits at a Signature restaurant and one at a plain old Table Service restaurant, you're still looking at 2 long meals per day.
 That's a lot of missed park time.

 Important things you need to know!

-Gratuities are not included in any plan, and you are expected to tip 18-20% based on what the price of the meal would have cost if you paid out of pocket.
+Gratuities are not included in any plan, and you are expected to tip 18-20%at table service restaurants, based on what the price of the meal would have cost if you paid out of pocket.

 Not every restaurant at WDW takes the DDP - most do, but it's always best to make sure that you can eat where you want if you buy the Disney Dining Plan.
 See these links for the restaurants you can use Quick Service Credits at: